 \section{More Discussions on Model Complexity}

 In this appendix, we discuss the model complexity of our method in terms of the number of parameters, multiply-accumulate operations (MACs) and top-1 accuracy on test-agnostic long-tailed recognition.

-As shown in Table~\ref{table_complexity_supp}, both TADE and RIDE belong to ensemble learning based long-tailed learning methods, so they have more parameters (about 1.5x) and MACs (about 1.4x) than the original backbone model, where we do not use the efficient expert assignment trick in \cite{wang2020long} for both methods.
+As shown in Table~\ref{table_complexity_supp}, both SADE and RIDE belong to ensemble-based long-tailed learning methods, so they have more parameters (about 1.5x) and MACs (about 1.4x) than the original backbone model, where we do not use the efficient expert assignment trick in \cite{wang2020long} for both methods.
 Because of the ensemble effectiveness of the multi-expert scheme, both methods perform much better than non-ensemble methods (\eg Softmax and other long-tailed methods).
 In addition, since our method and RIDE use the same multi-expert framework, both methods have the same number of parameters and MACs.
 Nevertheless, by using our proposed skill-diverse expert learning and test-time self-supervised aggregation strategies, our method performs much better than RIDE with no increase in model parameters and computational costs.

-One may concern the multi-expert scheme leads to more model parameters and higher computational costs.
-However, note that the main focus of this paper is to solve challenging test-agnostic long-tailed recognition, while promising results have shown that our method addresses this problem well.
-In this sense, slightly increasing the model complexity is acceptable for solving this practical and challenging problem.
+One may concern the multi-expert scheme leads to more model parameters and higher computational costs than the original backbone.
+However, note that the main focus of this paper is to solve the challenging test-agnostic long-tailed recognition, while promising results have shown that our method addresses this problem well.
+In this sense, slightly increasing the model complexity is acceptable for solving this practical yet challenging problem.
 Moreover, since there have already been many studies~\cite{havasi2020training,wen2019batchensemble} showing effectiveness in improving the efficiency of the multi-expert scheme, we think the computation increment is not a severe issue and we leave it to the future.